Growth vs. Value: Identifying the Right Investment Approach For You

 • Low P/E ratio.

 A deal in the stock market.
-Value stocks are considered bargains that have the potential to make a strong comeback.
-It’s an attractive deal for investors who want to grab stocks at a low price.
+Value stocks are considered bargains that have the potential to make a strong comeback.1 It can be an attractive deal for investors who want to grab stocks at a low price.
 These stocks are trading below what they are currently worth in the marketplace, providing an opportunity for investors to scoop up potential gains that others may be overlooking.

-Value stocks have relatively cheap valuations based on metrics like P/E ratios and long-term growth prospects.
-Once the company rebounds, value investors expect to see the stock price rise as more investors understand its true value.
+Value stocks have relatively cheap valuations based on metrics like P/E ratios and long-term growth prospects.1 But once the company rebounds, value investors expect to see the stock price rise as more investors understand its true value.

 Historical Performance: Growth vs. Value

-Both growth and value stocks have many benefits, but they each come with their own risks.
-When investors put their money into growth stocks, there’s a risk that the company may not grow as expected.
-When it comes to value stocks, there’s a risk that the company’s setback is longer than expected and dividends are cut or suspended.
-When investing your money in the stock market, it’s important to examine historical performance and trends to manage expectations.
+Both growth and value stocks have many potential benefits, but they each come with their own risks.
+When investors put their money into growth stocks, there’s a risk that the company may not grow as expected.6 When it comes to value stocks, there’s a risk that the company’s setback is longer than expected and dividends are cut or suspended.6 When investing your money in the stock market, it’s important to examine historical performance and trends to manage expectations.

 As a student of the market, it’s important to pay attention to both growth and value cycles.
 Since no one can predict the future with absolute certainty, understanding historical performance can help you make more informed decisions.